QCE20 Workshop on

 - Christa Zoufal, IBM Quantum on Variational Quantum Boltzmann Machines

-- Guillaume Verdon, Alphabet X on TensorFlow Quantum
+- Guillaume Verdon, Alphabet X on Quantum-probabilistic generative models in TensorFlow Quantum

 - Moderator: Ryan LaRose, Unitary Fund & MSU